 After reading that, I knew it was somewhere I wanted to go sooner rather than later.
 Egypt has had its ups and downs with tourism in recent years, starting with the 2011 Revolution as part of the Arab spring, the downing of the commercial airliner over Sharm El Sheikh and of course, the Coronavirus pandemic.

-Now all of those are less of a concern, I knew I had to see the Pyramids for myself before the tourist numbers got too high!
+Now all of those are less of a concern, I knew I had to see the Pyramids of Giza for myself before the tourist numbers got too high!

 Getting To Egypt

 If you’re coming to Egypt, you will probably land at Cairo International Airport.
 They have flights to most major cities in Europe, Africa and the Middle East.
 However, budget airlines aren’t really a thing.
 One of the cheapest you may find is Nile Air, other than that you will be on a full service airline.